-Focus in iOS 15 lets you get rid of distractions — here's how to set it up
+Get rid of distractions with Focus in iOS 15

 - Tap Next.

-- Tap Add Contact to select people you want to receive notifications from when the Focus is turned on.
+- Tap Add Person to select people you want to receive notifications from when the Focus is turned on.
 If you don't want any, tap Allow None at the bottom.

 - Tap Done.